What to Know About Video Sharing Platforms in 2025

 • Compliances: Stream meets compliance requirements for ISO 27001, ISO 27018, SOC 1/2, HIPAA (Health Insurance Portability and Accountability Act), and the EU Model Clauses, among other standards.

-In addition to this, it should be future proof, and come from a brand that leverages AI and latest technology to introduce new features which help improve user experience and ease of use.
+In addition to this, it should be future-proof and come from a brand that leverages AI and the latest technology to introduce new features that help improve user experience and ease of use.

 Data Privacy Laws and Secure Video Sharing